terrycojones/open-it-later/README.md

-When you click on any link, or open a tab for new URL, the current tab will immediately be closed and the desired URL will be displayed in a new tab at some random point in the future.
+When you click on any link, or open a tab for new URL, the current tab will immediately be closed and the desired URL will be displayed in a new tab at some random point in the future (at least 15 seconds, at most 5 minutes).

 The extension installs a (right-click) context menu that lets you disable it.
 On disable, all pending URLs will immediately be opened in the order